Pupil Premium, PE and Sports Premium and Free School Meals

 Free School Meals information

-Wixams Tree Primary appreciates that some parents do not apply for Free School Meals (FSM) but now, more than ever, it can clearly be seen to have educational advantages for individual students for a number of years through their school career.
+Wixams Tree Primary Academy appreciates that some parents do not apply for Free School Meals (FSM) but now, more than ever, it can clearly be seen to have educational advantages for individual students for a number of years through their Academy career.
 FSM eligibility is more than a meal at lunchtime and the benefits for those students eligible are now much more, spanning a period of at least six years from the initial allowance.

 We would encourage all parents who may be eligible for FSM to pursue this support avenue.
-It could help children considerably whilst they are at school and give them access to many more opportunities.
+It could help children considerably whilst they are at Academy and give them access to many more opportunities.
 If you are unsure as to the benefits, please do not hesitate to give us a call.

 Please visit the Bedford Borough Council website for information on eligibility.